The history of the Jews

 The Bible has several traditions

-By now of course external pressure came no longer from the Greeks but from the Romans and the Hasmoneans survived by becoming client kings of the Romans.
-First Antipater became a client king of Pompey, but the most successful, though the most ruthless of all, was Herod the Great who became the Client King under Augustus and who rebuilt the temple and indeed much of the rest of his kingdom, in what we would call the Classical style.
-And it was into this milieu, of Jewish fanatics fighting desperately against the lure of Greek and Roman civilisation, that Christ was born.
+By now, external pressure came no longer from the Greeks but from the Romans and the Hasmoneans survived by becoming client kings of the Romans.
+First Antipater became a client king of Pompey, but the most successful, though the most ruthless of all, was his son, Herod the Great who became the Client King under Augustus and who rebuilt the temple and indeed much of the rest of his kingdom, in what we would call the Classical style.
+And it was into this milieu, of Jewish traditionalists being faced with the being incorporated into the Roman Empire and Roman civilisation, that Christ was born.